MicrosoftDocs/powerbi-docs/powerbi-docs/service-rename.md

      ![Rename pane](media/service-rename/power-bi-rename.png)

 ## Rename a workspace
-Anyone with Admin permissions can rename an workspace.
+Anyone with Admin permissions can rename a workspace.

 1. Start in the workspace you'd like to rename.
 2. In the top-right corner, select the ellipses (...) and choose **Edit workspace**.
 If you don't see this option, then you don't have permissions to rename this workspace.